Frequently Asked Questions

 Q. Is it possible to participate in more than one music class?

 Yes.
-Your student can easily arrange his/her/their schedule to fit more than one music class.
+Your student can easily arrange their schedule to fit more than one music class.
 Be sure to meet with a counselor to ensure that graduation requirements are still being met.

 Q. Is there a prerequisite for AP Music Theory?

-There is no prerequisite for AP Music Theory; however, to be successful in this rigorous college-level class, it is strongly encouraged that students enter the class being able to read traditional music notation--not tablature.
-Also, you will be required to sing in AP Music Theory, as well as learn the conventions of 16th century harmony.
-While you will learn how to write your own compositions, this is not a course that focuses on writing Popular or Contemporary music.
+There is no prerequisite for AP Music Theory; however, to be successful in this rigorous college-level class, it is strongly encouraged that students enter the class being able to read traditional music notation-not tablature.
+Also, you will be required to sing in AP Music Theory, as well as learn the conventions of 18th century tonal harmony.
+While you will learn how to write your own compositions, this is not a course that focuses on writing popular or contemporary music.
 In order to prepare students to take the AP Theory exam, the class will be devoted to writing and analyzing four-part harmony, sight-singing, and musical dictation.

 Q. How many of the classes are for credit courses?

-Wind Ensemble, Concert Band, Orchestra, Color Guard and AP Music Theory are year-long courses in which students receive VAPA credit.
-Marching Band, and Jazz Band are semester long classes.
-Marching band meets first semester, and students receive PE credit; Jazz Band meets second semester, and students receive VAPA credit.
-Winter drumline meets during second semester, and is not for credit.
+Concert Band, Orchestra, Guitar, Choir, Music Theater, and AP Music Theory are year-long courses in which students receive VAPA credit.
+Color Guard is a year-long course that receives PE credit.
+Marching band meets only first semester, and students receive one semester of PE credit; Jazz Band only meets second semester, and students receive VAPA credit.

 Q. Can my student receive PE credit for participating in band/orchestra?

-The only way for students to receive PE credit for music is to participate in Vanguard.
-Vanguard meets outside of the school day during the first semester only.
-Rehearsals are on Mondays and Wednesdays from 3-6pm.
-In order for students to receive credit, they MUST attend all marching band rehearsals and performances.
+The only way for students to receive PE credit for music is to participate in marching band or color guard.
+Marching band meets outside of the school day during the first semester only.
+Color guard attends all of the same rehearsals as marching band in the fall, and also meets outside of the school day during second semester.
+All marching band and color guard rehearsal and performance dates are updated on the calendar.
+In order for students to receive credit, they must attend all rehearsals and performances.
 Almost every band student participates in Vanguard, and many students in orchestra learn a secondary instrument to participate in Vanguard and receive PE credit.

 Q. My student plays guitar/electric bass/drumset, which ensemble would work best?

 This depends on a number of factors.
 For students who play guitar/bass and who are looking for a more traditional guitar/bass experience should elect to take one of our guitar classes.
 These classes meet all year, and would be the most appropriate venue for these musicians.
-Contact Mrs. Soliz for more information.
-If the student is willing to learn how to play in the jazz style, he/she/they should inquire about jazz band, which meets after school during the second semester.
-Students should sign up for Jazz Band (7th Period) There is also an opportunity to have these students participate in the front ensemble of the marching band, and/or winter drumline.
-Students interested in this should sign up for Marching Band (7th period) and prepare to rehearse twice a week with the band during first semester, and twice a week with the drumline during second semester.
+Contact Mr. Anderson for more information.
+If the student is willing to learn how to play in the jazz style, they should inquire about jazz band, which meets after school during the second semester.
+There is also an opportunity to have these students participate in the front ensemble section of the marching band.
+Students interested in this should sign up for Marching Band (7th period) and prepare to rehearse three times per week with the band during first semester.

 Q. Why does Jazz Band meet only during second semester?